• Skip to content

 At this age, if your child is engaging in harmful sexual behaviour with a younger child, it could be considered a criminal offence.

-If you’ve noticed your child engaging in harmful sexual behaviour and they keep doing it even when you ask them to stop, it’s a good idea to seek support and professional help.
+If you’ve noticed your child engaging in harmful sexual behaviour, seek support and professional help.

 A GP is a good place to start.
 The GP can refer you to an experienced health professional who can help you understand what’s happening and how you can help your child.

 Harmful sexual behaviour in children can be distressing.
-You can get support by contacting helplines and specialist services.
+You can get support from health professionals, child sexual safety helplines and parent helplines.

 Supported By